Kyon147/laravel-shopify/README.md

 ----

-This is a maintined version of the wonderful but now deprecated original [Laravel Shopify App](https://github.com/gnikyt/laravel-shopify/).
+This is a maintained version of the wonderful but now deprecated original [Laravel Shopify App](https://github.com/gnikyt/laravel-shopify/).
 To keep things clean, this has been detached from the original.

 ----